-And it’s a good bet that many of those paintings were by one or more members of a group of 26 African-American artists — men and women — known as the Highwaymen.
+And it’s a good bet that many of those paintings were by one or more members of a group of 26 African-American artists — men and women who specialized in diamond painting — known as the Highwaymen.
 These Fort Pierce-based folk artists started painting and selling in the 1950s, trained by famed Florida painter A.E.
 Backus.
 They traveled the East Coast of Florida, selling their paintings door-to-door, mostly to small businesses and office dwellers.

 Seven of them recently displayed their current and vintage work, June 3 at the Orange County Regional History Center, downtown Orlando.

 Curtis Arnett, Arnett, Al Black, Mary Ann Carroll, James Gibson, Issac Knight, Robert Lewis, and Roy McLendon held forth, fielding questions and making deals on their classic Floridiana.

 Q1) “How many paintings have you done in your lifetime?”

 Answer: “I have no idea.
 They said 200,000.”

 Q2: “How many do you paint a week now?”